hpi-swa-lab/squeak-object-space-tally/doc/SWACodeMap.md

 - **[SWASpaceTally](SWASpaceTally.md)** -- structural memory analysis (the sibling
   treemap over the live object graph).
-- **SWAMessageTally** -- the sampling message-tally profiler and flamegraph (st-spy), documented separately.
+- **SWAMessageTally** -- the Sampling Tally: a statistical message-tally profiler and flamegraph (driven by the external st-spy sampler), documented separately.
 - **[index](index.md)** -- the shared SWA tools index.